SSPENELOPE/react-weatherapp/README.md

 - After I am finsihed creating this application I will give detailed instructions on how to clone and set the repository up for your own application

 # Usage
+- PLEASE NOTE: If you go to the website and play with the login and registering features there will be delays intially if no one has been using the site.
+This is because my azure sql server goes to sleep if it is not being used.
+This saves me money being that I alone am not spending hundreds or even thousands of dollars on a website built for the purpose of showing employers what I can create.

+- If you click login and nothing happens, just be patient and try again.
+You may get errors, but it will work.
+Just wait for the server to wake up

 - The routes for updating and deleting are created and work but are not implemented yet

 - Create an account, login and check your applications local storage which should now include your jwt.
 You can see how I accomplished that in the Auth.cs, login.jsx and registration.jsx.

 - Weather is now displayed upon city search, the data for the city search is now persistent which should lower the API call usage

+- Media queries are non existent at this point so if you resize to smaller screens you eyes may fall out of their socket.
+Aside from that its starting to look better and contain content

 - For all of your own testing purposes you will need to create your own appsettings.json file and include your "DefaultConnection" string to your own database.
 I will later be moving to microsofts built in Secrets.json and will re-include the appsettings.json in this repo